dataviscourse/tutorials/lectures/lecture-git.md

       modified:   demo.txt
 no changes added to commit (use "git add" and/or "git commit -a")
+{% endhighlight %}

-# So git knows that something has changed, but hasn't recorded it.
+So git knows that something has changed, but hasn't recorded it.
 Let's commit.

+{% highlight bash linenos %}
 $ git commit -m "Added a line to the demo file"
 On branch master
 Changes not staged for commit:
 	modified:   demo.txt
+{% endhighlight %}

-# That didn't work!
+That didn't work!
 You have to add all the files you want to commit every time.
 There is a shorthand that you can use to add all the tracked files: append '-a'.

+{% highlight bash linenos %}
-$ git commit -a -m "added a line to the demo file" [master b03178f] added a line to the demo file
+$ git commit -a -m "Added a line to the demo file" [master b03178f] added a line to the demo file
  1 file changed, 1 insertion(+)
+{% endhighlight %}

-# Better.
+Better.
 Now, let's look at what happened up to now

+{% highlight bash linenos %}
-$ git log
+$git log
-  commit bf92da7ad772480f7fe5f28ef105227383e07a45
-  Author: Alexander Lex <alex@sci.utah.edu>
+commit 64e1c31cff02e568cda9ede94fbc8eeeb9e337ee (HEAD -> master)
+Author: alexander.lex@gmail.com <alexander.lex@gmail.com>
-  Date:   Wed Aug 24 14:39:45 2016 -0600
+Date:   Tue Aug 28 10:25:11 2018 -0600

-      Added another line to the demo file
+    Added a line to the demo file

-  commit 2886218c7f65ba3c2d7d7339e2b8a7b9ab4420c0
+commit 3b32255e5b92b65ed59be3bf20bb8a751c149a1e
-  Author: Alexander Lex <alex@sci.utah.edu>
+Author: alexander.lex@gmail.com <alexander.lex@gmail.com>
-  Date:   Wed Aug 24 14:37:06 2016 -0600
+Date:   Tue Aug 28 10:19:37 2018 -0600

-      added demo file
+    Commiting the test file
 {% endhighlight %}

 Through this cycle of editing, adding and committing, you can develop software in a linear fashion.
 Now let's see how we can create alternate versions.